-These two timelines help determine whether the profit you realize from selling you incentive stock option shares will be treated as a qualifying disposition or a disqualifying disposition.
-If you have qualifying disposition, the profit will be taxed at long-term capital gains.
-If you have a disqualifying disposition, the realized gain (if any) will likely be tax as a combination of ordinary income and capital asset tax rates.
+These two timelines help determine whether the profit you realize from selling your incentive stock option shares will be treated as a qualifying disposition or a disqualifying disposition.
+If you have a qualifying disposition, the profit will be taxed at long-term capital gains.
+If you have a disqualifying disposition, the realized gain (if any) will likely be taxed as a combination of ordinary income and capital asset tax rates.

 There’s potentially a big difference between these two tax rates, with long-term capital gains being a lower rate than the rate on ordinary income — which is why many people who have incentive stock options want to achieve a qualifying disposition.

-What Counts as a Qualifying Disposition of Incentive Stock Options?
+What is a Qualifying Disposition of Incentive Stock Options?

 To understand a disqualifying disposition, it actually helps to start by defining what a qualifying one is first.
 A qualifying disposition of incentive stock options is one that meets the following standards: